What to Write in a Sympathy Card

 It can be such a frustrating experience—to want to put words to paper that are comforting and insightful in the face of death, ones that will resonate, that won’t feel formal or forced.
 But it can be tough to know exactly what to write in a sympathy card.
 The good news is that you’re sending a card!
 That’s what matters most.
 The act of acknowledgement is a powerful one.
 After being on the receiving end of hundreds of sympathy cards, I thought about which ones have really stuck with me.
 You have the words inside you.
 Here are some suggestions on ways to get them out:

 - Speak his or her name: Most cards I got expressed that the sender was thinking of me and my daughters.
-The ones that mentioned Ben—said they were thinking about me, the girls, and him, in the present tense—meant so much.
+The ones that mentioned my late husband Ben—said they were thinking about me, the girls, and him, in the present tense—meant so much.
 Though the loss is all too real, we want our person to live on.
 They live on for us.
 Seeing them forgotten or their name unspoken is a fading that causes us to fade as well.

 Keep putting one foot in front of the other.
 We’re all behind you, including Ben.

 - Share a story: Stories about Ben are like little jewels, things to treasure.
 One friend of his whom I had never met mailed a letter from Europe recounting their days together as lifeguards (a story I had never heard).
 Another told me of a time before he was a parent when Ben handed our infant daughter to him to hold, and that their exchange was a moment he’s reflected on often since.